Log p-divisible groups associated to log 1-motives: Finite Kummer flat group log schemes and log -divisible groups

 \subsection{Kummer log topologies}

-Let $S$ be an fs log scheme.
+Unless otherwise stated, we always denote by $S$ a locally noetherian fs log scheme.
+By log structure we always mean log structure on the classical \'etale site.
 We denote by $(\mr{fs}/S)$ the category of fs log schemes over $S$.
-We recall Kato's Kummer flat topology and Kummer log \'etale topology on $(\mr{fs}/S)$, see \cite[Def.
+We recall the Kummer log flat topology and the Kummer log \'etale topology on $(\mr{fs}/S)$, see \cite[Def.
 2.3]{kat2} or \cite[Def.
 2.13]{niz1}.